Olaf Scholz heads to first EU summit with fresh Russia tension in tow | DW | 16.12.2021

 Prosecutors had said the man was working on orders from the Russian state security agency FSB.

-Berlin expelled two Russian diplomats in response to the verdict later on Wednesday.
+In response to the verdict, Berlin expelled two Russian diplomats.
 Russian Foreign Ministry spokeswoman Maria Sakharova later said that Berlin's "unfriendly stance" would be met with an "appropriate response."

-The EU was already planning to discuss the potential sanctions it could impose should Russia pursue aggressive actions towards Ukraine.
+The EU was already planning to discuss potential sanctions it could impose, should Russia pursue aggressive actions toward Ukraine.

-Zelenskyy on Wednesday called on European leaders to introduce sanctions immediately rather than waiting for something to happen.
+Zelenskyy on Wednesday called on European leaders to introduce sanctions immediately rather than waiting.

-Russia occupied and annexed Crimea — a region of Ukraine that juts into the Black Sea — in 2014 and has reportedly been supporting pro-Russian separatist fighters in the eastern Donbas region ever since.
+Russia occupied and annexed Crimea — a region of Ukraine that juts into the Black Sea — in 2014, and has reportedly been supporting pro-Russian separatist fighters in the eastern Donbass region ever since.

 Moscow is intent on keeping Ukraine from getting too close to the EU and NATO, having repeatedly called for the possibility of accession to be taken off the table.